qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 |radiobuttonon| :guilabel:`Parallel`, |radiobuttonoff| :guilabel:`Curved` or |radiobuttonoff| :guilabel:`Horizontal`.
 With the |radiobuttonon| :guilabel:`Parallel` and |radiobuttonoff| :guilabel:`Curved` option come the following settings:
 You can define the position |checkbox| :guilabel:`Above line`, |checkbox| :guilabel:`On line` and |checkbox| :guilabel:`Below line`.
 It's possible to select several options at once.
-QGIS will look for the optimal position of the label then.
-Remember that here you can also use the line orientation for the position of the label.
+|qg| will look for the optimal position of the label then.
+Remember that here you can
+also use the line orientation for the position of the label.
 ..
 FIXME: more information necessary
 Additionally you can define a :guilabel:`Maximum angle between curved characters` when selecting the |radiobuttonoff| :guilabel:`Curved` option (see Figure_labels_2_ ).

 The :guilabel:`Rendering` menu has nearly the same entries as for point layers.
 In the :guilabel:`Feature options` you can now :guilabel:`Suppress labeling of features smaller than`.

 .. if features act as obstacles for labels or not.